amitbutani18/amitbutani18/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on mobile app developing with flutter
+- 🔭 I’m currently working on mobile app development with flutter
 - 💬 Ask me about Flutter
 - 📫 How to reach me: amit.butani980@gmail.com
 - 🏫 Education: Final year of B.Tech in information technology at Uka Tarsadiya University